polca/premise/docs/cdr_allocation_study_design.md

    `carbon_dioxide_removal.yaml` if needed.
 6. Confirm whether WEU reaches 100 percent mitigation by CDR at or near 2055.
 7. Build paired databases and audit that CDR inputs are same-region.
+8. Remove embedded atmospheric CO2 uptake credits and CO2 storage-service inputs from BECCS and CCS fuel co-products when `cdr_allocation=True`, so the removal credit and storage burden are represented only by the CDR market input.
-8. Run LCIA and contribution analysis with reproducible scripts.
+9. Run LCIA and contribution analysis with reproducible scripts.

 ## Claims to avoid